 Not everyone knows what they want to study at university.
 While some people have had their minds made up for years, others struggle to figure out exactly which course is right for them.
 With universities like UWS London offering such a wide range of courses, if you are unsure which direction you’re going in then it can feel overwhelming to commit to a particular subject, especially for international students spending 3 or 4 years abroad.

 Subject and Course

-Take a look at the latest International Students Survey and you can see that subject is still the most important factor when it comes to studying choices, followed closely by course.
-Identifying a subject you are interested in with a promising looking course is therefore the best way to pin down the best study path for you.
+Take a look at the latest International Students Survey and you can see that the subject is still the most important factor when it comes to studying choices, followed closely by course.
+Identifying a subject you are interested in with a promising-looking course is, therefore, the best way to pin down the best study path for you.

 With that in mind, we have compiled a list of steps for both domestic and international students that will help you choose your ideal course, ready to shape your future.